zhang157686/task-manage/backend/mcp_server/README.md

 ## Authentication

 All tools require authentication via API key.
-The API key can be:
+The API key is resolved automatically in this priority order:
-1. Passed as a parameter to each tool call
+1. `api_key` parameter (if provided)
+2. `MCP_DEFAULT_API_KEY` environment variable
-2. Set in the MCP configuration file (created by `init_project`)
+3. Config file `~/.task-manager-mcp.json` (created by `init_project`)

-3. Set as an environment variable
+If no API key is found, the tool will return an error with instructions.

 ## Error Handling